Whether you’re a history buff, a foodie and wine lover, or a beach enthusiast, you will find plenty of amazing things to do in Malta.

 Many scenes in season one of Game of Thrones were filmed in various locations around Malta, including the old city of Mdina (which starred as King’s Landing) and the beautiful San Anton Gardens.
 Many of these places are open to the public, and you can re-visit some of the most iconic scenes from season one on a full-day tour of Game of Thrones filming locations.

 Want to see most of Gozo in just one day?
-Take a quad bike tour and visit the island’s popular sites, including Ramla Bay, Xlendi Bay, Ta’ Pinu Sanctuary, and Dwejra.
+This highly-rated quad bike tour of Gozo includes a private boat transfer, so that you don’t have to queue to get on the ferry.
+On this quad bike tour you get to visit the island’s popular sites, including Ramla Bay, Xlendi Bay, Ta’ Pinu Sanctuary, and Dwejra.

 Riding a quad bike around the island also gives you the opportunity to get off the beaten path and explore some of Gozo’s hidden gems.